HamzeKabi/QR-code-webpage/README.md

 - checking web responsiveness using Google Chrome inspect section
 - finding hex or rgb values of colors using MS Paint

-Here is a snippet worth mentioning:
+Here is a snippet of code worth mentioning:

-To align an element vertically, which responsive on all devices:
+To align an element vertically, responsive on all devices:

 ```css
 position: absolute;